 It is also illegal to discriminate against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.

 The EEOC notes that discrimination based on race and gender are the two most commonly “reported” areas of discrimination.
 However, that does not necessarily mean these are the two areas most discriminated against.
 Despite laws and regulations protecting workers from discrimination, it is challenging to take a chance to report discrimination and jeopardize your current position with your employer.
-Not all employers are the same and will react in the manner they are supposed to, thus making it very difficult for the victims of discrimination to take that risk.
-Often, employees let the discrimination go unreported simply because they don’t want to jeopardize their position with their employer.
+Not all employers are the same.
+Some will not react in the manner they are supposed to, thus making it very difficult for the victims of discrimination to take that risk.

 Closely related to the issue of discrimination is retaliation.
 Retaliation may occur in the workplace when an employer punishes an employee for an action that is permitted by law, but which the employer wants to discourage.
 For example, an employer may retaliate against an employee who makes harassment or discrimination complaints, who reports fraud or other wrongdoing in the workplace, or who participates in an investigation within the workplace.
 Some employers also retaliate against employees who report workplace injuries to state or federal authorities.